The Algebra of the Pseudo-Observables II: The Measurement Problem: Quantum states

 By definition, the elements of the orthonormal basis $\left\{ \Phi_{j}\right\} $ so form an eigenstate set, that is \textit{quod erat demonstrandum}.

-An important consequence of what above demonstrated is the \emph{state superposition theorem}:\textbf{ each non-null element $\Phi$, with finite norm, of the space $\mathfrak{V}$ is proportional to an eigenstate}.
+An important consequence of what above demonstrated is the \emph{state superposition theorem}:\textbf{ each nonzero element $\Phi$, with finite norm, of the space $\mathbb{E}$ is proportional to an eigenstate}.
 This theorem is equivalent to the fundamental \emph{superposition principle} in the Dirac formulation of quantum mechanics\citep{Dirac1930}.
-It is, in fact, always possible, for instance by following the well-known \emph{Gram-Schmidt process}, to build an orthonormal basis of $\mathfrak{V}$ whose first element, $\tilde{\Phi}_{1}$, is such that it results:
+It is, in fact, always possible, for instance by following the well-known \emph{Gram-Schmidt process}, to build an orthonormal basis of $\mathbb{E}$.
 The assert follows, therefore, as an immediate consequence of the second part of the eigenstate space characterization theorem.

-According to what above demonstrated, one may conclude that \textbf{the eigenstate space $\mathfrak{V}$ is spanned by an orthonormal set of right eigenvectors of every observable $O$ (}\textbf{\emph{second spectral theorem}}\textbf{)}.
+According to what above demonstrated, one may conclude that \textbf{the eigenstate space $\mathfrak{\mathbb{E}}$ is spanned by an orthonormal set of right eigenvectors of every observable $O$ (}\textbf{\emph{second spectral theorem}}\textbf{)}.

 In any case, as it is well known, the inner product of two right eigenvectors of an observable relative to different eigenvalues is always equal to zero (the eigenvectors are \emph{orthogonal} to each other).
 In fact, if $\Phi_{1}$ and $\Phi_{2}$ are two right eigenvectors of an observable $O$ respectively relative to the eigenvalues $o_{1}$ and $o_{2}$, one has $O\Phi_{1}=o_{1}\,\Phi_{1}$ and $O\Phi_{2}=o_{2}\,\Phi_{2}$.
 According to the hypotheses assumed and to the properties of the inner product, it is: $\inprod{\Phi_{1}}{O\Phi_{2}}=o_{2}\left\langle \Phi_{1},\Phi_{2}\right\rangle $, whereas, by virtue of the \eqref{eq:Prod_Sc_Adj}, it results: $\inprod{\Phi_{1}}{O\Phi_{2}}=\inprod{O\Phi_{1}}{\Phi_{2}}=o_{1}\left\langle \Phi_{1},\Phi_{2}\right\rangle $, that, being by hypothesis $o_{1}\neq o_{2}$, imply: $\left\langle \Phi_{1},\Phi_{2}\right\rangle =0$.